stanford-rc/ibswinfo/README.md

 -------------------------------------------------
 ```

+### Targeted outputs

+Only specific values can be displayed by chossing the appropriate output type: `inventory`, `status` or `vitals`
-More specific output can be displayed, to quickly get serial numbers, or feed
+, to quickly get serial numbers, or feed
 vitals metrics to a monitoring system.

 For instance, to only get a switch's vitals, including QSFP temperatures: